hustlzp/resume/README.md

 * Separate resume's data & structure as `data.js` & `index.jade`
 * Use Gulp to compile `index.jade` to `index.html` whenever files change
-* Use Bower to manage font-end packages
+* Use Bower to manage front-end packages
 * Auto generate resume's last update time
 * The gulp process won't crash when error occurs
 * Write errors to index.html for the ease of debugging